 Here are answers to some common questions we get:

-Q: Why does it take 3-4 weeks to ship the bacon?
+Q: Why does it take several weeks to ship the bacon?

-A: We make the bacon fresh for every order and that takes time!
-You can see more detailed info on the process on our website here (https://thebaconation.com/pages/the-baconation-difference), but the short version is that once we get the meat from our suppliers, it takes approximately 2.5-3 weeks to turn it into bacon.
-Adding on the time it takes to get the meat from our suppliers and that we only ship on Mondays and Tuesdays, that comes out to a 3-4 week turnaround for us to ship the freshly made, never frozen bacon.
+A: We make the bacon fresh every week and that takes time!
+You can see more detailed info on the process on our website here (https://thebaconation.com/pages/the-baconation-difference), but the short version is that once we get the meat from our suppliers, it takes approximately 6 weeks to turn it into bacon using our slow curing process.
+We start a new batch of bacon every week, so while we are usually able to fulfill orders within 2 weeks, the 6 week timeline to make a batch of bacon can cause some hiccups in the order fulfillment timeline.
+Barring order fulfillment hiccups due to larger than expected orders, there is typically a 2 week turnaround for us to ship the freshly made bacon.

 Q: How long will the bacon last during shipping?